Styyx1/Nocturnia-Readme/README.md

 - Antivirus reports a virus:
 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

+- Files beginning with ``Data_`` fail to download:
+    - these are the game's files. the list is compiled with version 1.6.1170, if it updated since then, this is why you have that error.
+Either wait for me to update the list or downgrade your game via steam console (you will find tons of tutorials for how to do that online, use google)

 ## Post-Installation

 ### Game Folder

 Nocturnia uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-All the files that you need to run the list are in a folder called “Game Root”.
+All the files that you need to run the list are in a folder called ``Stock Game``.

 ***
 ## Playing the List